 The Natural Effects of Aging

-As your cat ages, its body goes through a natural aging process, affecting it in many ways.
-These are considered normal changes, and although they take their toll on each cat in an idiosyncratic fashion, they are not considered life threatening and can be pinned down to aging itself, rather than to any specific medical condition.
+As your cat ages, his or her body goes through a natural aging process, affecting him or her in many ways.
+These are considered normal changes, and although they take their toll on each cat in an idiosyncratic fashion, they are not considered life-threatening and can be pinned down to aging itself, rather than to any specific medical condition.

 Your cat’s teeth are one area where aging may be more readily visible than others.
 Years of tartar buildup in cats who do not receive dental care, or even just accumulative cavities and overall tooth dental, all take their toll.
 Elderly cats are thus more prone to tooth infections and gum disease.

 Other body organs age as well, and as the various systems slow down, it’s best to have your cat seen by a vet for a general check-up twice a year instead of once.

 Finally, weight fluctuations and changes in body form are also common in a cat’s advanced years.
 While some cats become more sedentary and gain weight, others become thinner and gradually lose fat layers, making them more attracted to heat sources on cold winter days.

 Common Geriatric Medical Conditions